 Chalah kugel: mezonos(7).
 If the individual pieces of challah are bigger than a k’zayis (approx. 1 ounce), netilas yadayim and ha-motzi are required.

 Cheese cake: Mezonos.
 If the dough is meant to merely hold the cheese filling together, only a shehakol is recited.

 Chocolate covered nut or raisin: This is a “combination food,” generally eaten because the two items complement each other’s taste.
 According to some poskim, both a shehakol and ha-eitz(8) are recited(9).
-[I[Individuals who regard either the chocolate or the raisin as merely an "enhancer” to the "main” food, should recite the blessing on the main food.]ther poskim maintain that only a shehakol is recited(10).
+[Individuals who regard either the chocolate or the raisin as merely an “enhancer” to the “main” food, should recite the blessing on the main food.]
+Other poskim maintain that only a shehakol is recited(10).

 Chocolate covered orange peels: shehakol(11).

-Chicken soup with noodles or croutons: A shehakol is recited over the soup(12) and a mezonos over the noodles, etc.(13) [Even [Even though they merely enhance the soup, a mezonos is still required] the noodles or croutons are a majority ingredient [or a [or a very important minority ingredient, i.e. they are the main reason that the soup is being drunk]hehakol is recited over the soup [unles[unless the soup is drunk separately]
+Chicken soup with noodles or croutons: A shehakol is recited over the soup(12) and a mezonos over the noodles, etc.(13) [Even though they merely enhance the soup, a mezonos is still required].
+When the noodles or croutons are a majority ingredient [or a very important minority ingredient, i.e. they are the main reason that the soup is being drunk], no shehakol is recited over the soup [unless the soup is drunk separately](14).

 Corn chips: shehakol.
 Corn chips are produced from corn meal.

 Cranberry – ha-adamah(17).
 Cranberries grow on a bush which does not reach a height of 10 inches.

 Falafel balls: Mezonos – since generally they are made from a mixture of flour and chumus.
 The flour is added for taste(18).